freeCodeCamp/freeCodeCamp/README.md

 There is a big shift in the way you develop apps with Ember, Backbone, Angular as opposed to server-side frameworks like Express, Flask, Rails, Django.
 Not only would you need to know how to use Express in this case, but also the client-side framework of your choice, which in itself is not a trivial task.
+And then there is a whole different process for authentication with single page applications.
 It's best if you use a boilerplate of choice for your particular client-side framework and just grab the pieces you need from the Hackathon Starter.

 TODO